hvenry/dotfiles/README.md

 This is a dotfiles repo containing my configurations for certain programs.
 These configurations are kept in sync by using [GNU Stow](https://www.gnu.org/software/stow/), a symlink farm manager that creates symlinks from my dotfile repo to `~/`.

-## Important Distinction

-This repository manages **configuration files only**, not software installation.
-You need to:

-1. **First**: Install the actual software using your system's package manager
-2. **Then**: Use this repository to install/sync the configuration files

-For example:

-- Install `neovim` using `brew install neovim` (macOS) or `sudo pacman -S neovim` (Arch)
-- Then use this repo to install the Neovim configuration files

 ## Quick Start with Profiles

 This repository includes profile-based installation for common setups: